Golden Gate to Ancient Rus'. VI

 DISCOVERING NEW KNOWLEDGE

-Find the artisans in the picture and tell us what skill
+Find the artisans in the picture and tell them what skill they used.

 they own.
-Find the merchants in the picture and tell us how
+Find the merchants in the picture and tell them what they are

 they trade goods.